swarmbug/src/Source_code/A3_Flybylogic/README.md

   1. Run the matlab and make sure essential packages (e.g., tbxmanager, casadi, etc.) are included for execution.
   2. Run `bbb_Dcc_reach_avoid_Ndrones_varvel.m`

-- **Output:** Dcc values will be stored in `delta.csv`under the root folder (where Matlab runs).
+- **Output:** Dcc values will be stored in `dcc.csv`under the root folder (where Matlab runs).
 Also, other outputs for analysis are the same.

 ## Summary of changes